Musique

 Serge applied e.g. VSL Vienna Orchestra, Bela D Media Divas and

-of classic instruments are applied, ranging from harp and piano
+range of classic instruments are applied, ranging from harp and

 Especially the track "Symbiose" has a very nice, uplifting,